skhabiri/HypoTweet/README.md

    * This is a minimal flask app
 * Now create a directory for app with __init__.py file as the point of entry for the app
 * create app.py as the main app/routing file.
 By default FLASK looks for that.
-* At base directory enter `FLASK_APP=twitterclf:APP flask run` to run the app locally.
+* At base directory enter `FLASK_APP=twitapp:APP flask run` to run the app locally.
-   * It would also run without the name of the application, APP, `FLASK_APP=twitterclf flask run`, or going to application directory twitterclf\> and enter `flask run`
+   * It would also run without the name of the application, APP, `FLASK_APP=twitapp flask run`, or going to application directory twitapp\> and enter `flask run`
 * Instead of static return for a route we can return render_template(html file).
 The {} in html is jinja2 syntax allows passing parameters to flask.render_template(). flask app looks for templates directory under app directory.
 * create model.py under app directory for sqlalchemy. sqlalchemy is used to connect to a sql database without having to write sql queries.
 It is used mostly for web applications.
 Here we create classes to define data model and use the lower case of the class as sql table name. entries of the table are instances of the data model class.
    * User.id, User.name, Tweet.id, Tweet.text, Tweet.user_id
-* we can get a flask configured shell in the context of our app with `FLASK_APP=twitterclf:APP flask shell`.
+* we can get a flask configured shell in the context of our app with `FLASK_APP=twitapp:APP flask shell`.
 This is useful for debugging.
-   * from twitterclf.models import User, Tweet, DB
+   * from twitapp.models import User, Tweet, DB
    * austen = User(id=1, name=’austen’)
    * austen
    * elon = User(id=2, name=’elonmusk’)